-Coyote Canyon Permit
+Coyote Canyon General Information

 The Coyote Canyon motorized route is an extreme trail specifically designated for rock crawler-type vehicles only.
 The recommended route is in a clockwise direction, up a small canyon and down another.
 Although it is only 0.65 miles long, it can easily take all day to navigate as refrigerator-sized boulders must be traversed.
 Only HEAVILY modified vehicles can make it through.
 This route provides rock crawler enthusiasts an opportunity to challenge both their rigs and skills in a unique setting.